DAVID J. WILLIS ATTORNEY

 Mediation Rule 11.
 Confidential information disclosed to a Mediator by the parties or by witnesses in the course of mediation shall not be divulged by the Mediator . . .
 The parties shall maintain the confidentiality of the mediation. . . .

 Mediators do not testify in court.
-Nothing that is said in mediation, including an offer of settlement, is admissible into evidence at trial.
+Nothing that is said in mediation is admissible into evidence at trial.
 Tape recording the proceedings (either openly or surreptitiously) is forbidden.
-If mediation fails, it is the equivalent for evidence purposes of its never having occurred at all.
+If mediation fails, it is the evidentiary equivalent of its never having occurred at all.

 The Psychology of Mediation

-When the mediator confers with the client and lawyer, he usually points out the weaknesses in the client’s case and the strengths of the opposition.
-He may challenge the client’s cherished assumptions about the value of the client’s cause of action or defense.
-Clients often misinterpret this strategy and believe that the mediator is advocating for the other side.
+It is part of a mediator’s job to challenge each party’s cherished assumptions about the value of their cause of action or defense.
+Clients often misinterpret this and believe that the mediator is advocating for the other side.
 Not so.
 Mediation is designed to push the parties out of their respective comfort zones and into the zone of compromise.
 People who ardently believe in the rightness of their position naturally resist this process; but it must happen if settlement is to occur.
-Mediators have a tough but essential job in overcoming the parties’ resistance if the case is to settle.
+Mediators have the tough but essential job of overcoming the parties’ resistance if the case is to settle.